soljesty/runes-swap/README.md

-# RunesSwap.exe
+# RunesSwap.app

 A Bitcoin Runes swap platform built with Next.js, TypeScript, and SatsTerminal SDK.
-RunesSwap.exe provides a Uniswap-like experience for the Bitcoin ecosystem, featuring a strict minimal Windows 98 UI theme.
+RunesSwap.app provides a Uniswap-like experience for the Bitcoin ecosystem, featuring a strict minimal Windows 98 UI theme.

 ## Features